sanchitvj/sports_betting_analytics_engine/README.md

 > 5. CI/CD for package `betflow` and corresponding docs
 > 6. Asynchronous Kafka orchestrator, one producer for all
 > 7. Weather component in batch pipeline
+> 8. Processing DAGs and analytics for data published by Kafka streams
-> 8. News component in real-time and batch pipeline
+> 9. News component in real-time and batch pipeline
-> 9. Series of medium articles (as couple articles won't suffice for this project)
+> 10. Series of medium articles (as couple articles won't suffice for this project)

 > NOTE: (*) means in progress.